February 03, 2019 Surf Forecast

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Surf: Stomach to shoulder high NW long period swell.
+Surf: Stomach to shoulder high mix of NW ground swell and NE medium period swell

-Conditions: Clean with SE winds less than 5mph in the morning shifting ENE for the afternoon.
+Conditions: Sideshore texture/chop with E winds 10-15mph in the morning shifting ENE for the afternoon.

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, tides, swell direction & period and expected wave heights.**